jeramiahgcoffey/jeramiahgcoffey/README.md

 - exercising skills
 - learning new things

 #### I hope you enjoy my repositoies!
-Feel free to shoot me an email with any inquires, questions, advice or opportunities.
+Feel free to contact me with any inquires, questions, advice or opportunities.